marckassay/marckassay.github.io/_posts/2022-03-07-angular-tailwind-nx-storybook.markdown

 <script src="https://gist.github.com/marckassay/57cca477d150c38331485888b594a0cf.js"></script>

-From the perspective of 'app1', the typography that is rendered for `angular-tailwind-nx-header`, can be considered a `title`.
+From the perspective of 'app1', the typography that is rendered for `angular-tailwind-nx-header` component, can be considered a `title`.
 And from the perspective of 'lib1', this wording can be seen as content.
 Change 'lib1' to support this change:

 <script src="https://gist.github.com/marckassay/7b575d18f97a447413c5a56164850c5a.js"></script>